sftpplus/sftpplus-docs/docs/operation-client/http.rst

 ---------------------------

-The HTTPS WebDAV extension is supported on the client-side while interacting with the Office 365 SharePoine Online server.
+The HTTPS WebDAV extension is supported on the client-side while interacting with the on-premise SharePoint server.

 Uploading empty files to SharePoint is not supported.